 1919 West Bethany Home Road

-Recognizable for its distinct Midcentury Modern architecture, AMF Christown Lanes sports the classic bowling alley look and feel throughout its 48 bowling lanes and checkered-floor dining area.
-Christown Lanes is home to several leagues for coed, women, senior, and youth bowlers, and also offers an onsite pro shop.
+Recognizable for its distinct Midcentury Modern architecture, Bowlero Christown sports the classic bowling alley look and feel throughout its 48 bowling lanes and checkered-floor dining area.
+Bowlero is home to several leagues for coed, women, senior, and youth bowlers, and also offers an onsite pro shop.
 Inside you'll also find pool tables, arcade games, foosball, shuffleboard, and an attached sports bar — all right around the corner from the 19th Avenue and Montebello Transit Center of the Metro Light Rail.

 7300 East Thomas Road in Scottsdale